1.2. 3. 4.

 The XLR unit is really fantastic and after stopping worrying about breaking the allen key in my hand, I got a little more twist on the drag screw… which didn’t really help at all.
 I’ve gotten the lockup tuned to perfectly snug.
 This XLR unit is fast becoming a favorite.
 It’s just elegant and smooth in all its design and operation.
 So far this is looking like the one that I’ll use on all of my buffer-tube equipped bolt action rifles long term but it’s still a bit early to say.
 The SB Tactical is so small and light that it might have to win… if we could ever get hold of one.

 The UTG/Leapers unit continues to not be my favorite but it also continues to impress me with its strength and surprise me with how good it manages to be for fifteen measly bucks.
 Then again, thinking back to that install and the fact that it’s actually quite difficult to unlock from either the open or closed position it’s certainly not in first place even if it was free.
-The question is will it be second to last or not.
+The question is ,will it be second to last or not?
 The jury is still out but I suspect that it will be higher up the ladder than 2nd to last.
 One thing we can pronounce right here and now: If your budget is insanely tight and you need to fold your rifle stock and it accepts AR-15 buffer tubes, then you could do a shitload worse than the UTG.
 It is not sexy and sophisticated but it is 100% workable.
+If you’ve got a little more scratch then the XLR or MDT offerings would be a heck of a first stop on the train to happiness.